MicrosoftDocs/query-docs/query-languages/m/m-spec-functions.md

     ]
   ```

-The number of arguments that are specified when a function is invoked must be compatible with the formal parameter list.
+The number of arguments that are specified when a function is invoked must be compatible with the parameter list.
 Compatibility of a set of arguments `A` for a function `F` is computed as follows:

 * Let the value _N_ represent the number of arguments `A` constructed from the _argument-list_.
 For example: